 Nasi Goreng, my dear Malaysian friend Ann Lee tells me, means nothing more than Fried Rice.
 But this is the most glorious fried rice I have ever eaten anywhere in my life.
 Chinese Fried Rice is doomed for obscurity once you’ve tasted Fatty Crab’s version.
 That brick of rice and reddened pork that comes out of the takeout container in one piece will never live up to the glory of Nasi Goreng.
 Of course, I couldn’t wait to make it.

 As it turns out, true to my friend Ann’s word, there are about as many recipes for Nasi Goreng as there are cooks in Malaysia.
 Ann tells me that it was a breakfast dish in her home, a way to use the leftover rice from the night before and virtually anything else you wanted to incorporate – bits of chicken, fish, shrimp, beef, you name it.
-The underlying flavor was the key for me and the freedom to incorporate just about anything I wanted to was icing on the cake.
+The underlying flavor was the key for me and the freedom to incorporate just about anything I wanted to was the icing on the cake.

 The key to making this dish is unquestionably Kicap Manis, sometimes described as the ketchup of Malaysia.
 In reality, Kicap Manis is sweet soy sauce.
 I have been shopping in Chinatown recently for all kinds of condiments and ingredients I either can’t get uptown or which are so much less expensive there, they more than pay for the trip back and forth.
 Kicap Manis falls into the I-can’t-get-that-uptown category.
-It may even be hard to find in Asian markets but you can order it on-line. http://www.indokiosk.com/ sells it at $3.99 for a 33 ounce bottle.
+It may even be hard to find in Asian markets but you can order it on-line. https://www.indokiosk.com/ sells it at $3.99 for a 33-ounce bottle.

 Now I hate to ask you to wait until it arrives but it’s truly the only ingredient that is consistently found in every recipe for Nasi Goreng and I doubt it would be the same without it.
 While you’re ordering your kicap, you could also order shrimp paste ($ 2.99).
 So bookmark this page, go get your Kicap Manis and hurry back to cook this: